 Cement is a critical material for all our infrastructure.
 It is essential for the manufacture of concrete and after water, concrete is the second most consumed material in the world.

-For more than a century, Adelaide Brighton Cement’s cement has been used to build homes and complete DIY projects around Australia.
+For more than a century, Adbri Cement’s cement has been used to build homes and complete DIY projects around Australia.
 It has also been used in vital infrastructure including roads, airports, schools and hospitals.

 The cement production process is energy intensive due to the high temperatures required in the manufacturing process.
 Traditionally, it has also relied on fossil fuels.